So are NFC review cards allowed, or not?

 - Any use where the expectation is a review on the spot, under your eye.

-Even a compliant tap dumps the customer at a blank box.
+Even a low-pressure tap still opens a blank box.

 - An NFC card opens the review page.
 It does nothing about the blank box after it.